-Stage 2b - Reviewing & Referring Adult Safeguarding Concerns Designated Liaison Persons
+Stage 2b - Reviewing & Referring Adult Safeguarding Concerns Designated Safeguarding Officers

-On receiving the report of a concern, the Designated Liaison Person must review the concern along with any other relevant information and determine, often in liaison with others including the adult, what actions should be taken.
-The Designated Liaison Person will inform both sponsor department's Department Designated Liaison Person/Designated Safeguarding Officer of any external referrals.
+On receiving the report of a concern, the Designated Safeguarding Officer must review the concern along with any other relevant information and decide, often in liaison with others including the adult at risk, what actions should be taken.
+The Designated Safeguarding Officer will inform both sponsor departments' Designated Safeguarding Officers/Designated Liaison Person of any external referrals.

-If you are unsure what action you should take seek advice and support from the Safeguarding and Protection Team or the Gardaí.
+If you are unsure what action you should take seek advice and support from the HCST Adult Protection Gateway Team or PSNI.

-If an adult is in imminent danger of harm you should refer directly to the Gardaí.
+If the adult at risk is in imminent danger of harm you should refer directly to the PSNI or HSCT.